-In the first quarter of 2008, First Financial's corporate headquarters was relocated to its existing Cincinnati market offices in Cincinnati, Ohio.
+In early 2008, First Financial Bancorp's corporate headquarters will be relocated to its existing Cincinnati market offices in Cincinnati, Ohio.
 The bank subsidiary remains headquartered in Hamilton, Ohio.

 During 2005 and 2006, First Financial executed and completed a number of strategic initiatives.
 These initiatives significantly contributed to First Financial's 2007 success and included the following: